JeremiahKaren/35percent.github.io/the-southwark-clearances.md

   - New council homes
 published: true
 ---
+In 1997, Tony Blair chose the Aylesbury estate as the location for his inaugural speech, where he describes _"an underclass of people cut off from society's mainstream without any sense of shared purpose."_

+_"Behind the statistics lie households where three generations have never had a job...There are estates where the biggest employer is the drugs industry, where all that is left of the high hopes of the post-war planners is derelict concrete."_

-Twenty years ago, Fred Manson, Southwark Council's Director of Regeneration [laid out](http://heygate.github.io/img/EstatesGazette.pdf) the aims of the Labour council's new regeneration strategy in the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He explained that the Council's new _'policy is aimed at reversing some of the problems caused by past social engineering.'_
+Fred Manson, Southwark Council's Director of Regeneration (who was close to the Blairite elite and advised on Richard Rogers’s Urban Task Force report) subsequently [laid out](http://heygate.github.io/img/EstatesGazette.pdf) the aims of the Labour council's new regeneration strategy: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He explained that _'the policy is aimed at reversing some of the problems caused by past social engineering.'_

-Twenty years later and it is clear to see that this policy has been a resounding success.
+Twenty years later and it is clear to see that the council's regeneration strategy has been a resounding success.

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>